helpermethod/spring-boot-style-guide/README.md

 * Use `constructor injection`.
 Avoid `field injection`.

 > Why?
-Constructor injection makes dependencies explicit and forces you to provide mandatory collaborators.
+Constructor injection makes dependencies explicit and forces you to provide all mandatory dependencies when creating instances of your component.

 ```java
 // bad